maierbn/opendihu/doc/sphinx/settings/map_dofs.rst

 Under these keys, a list of mapping actions can be defined that will be performed directly before and after the solution step of the nested solver.
 If no actions for one of them is needed, `None` can be used.
 Each action is given as a dict containing more specific options to the action.

-`fromOutputConnectorSlotNo` and `toOutputConnectorSlotNo`
+`fromConnectorSlot` and `toConnectorSlots`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-These two values specify the two slots for the value transfer.
-Consult the `solver_structure.txt` representation to find out the slot numbers.
+These two values specify the slots for the value transfer.
+The slots can either be identified by the slot number or by the slot name.

-The `fromOutputConnectorSlotNo` is always a single number.
-The `toOutputConnectorSlotNo` is either a single number or a list of multiple numbers for multiple output slots.
+* If the slots should be used to identify the slots, consult the `solver_structure.txt` representation to find out the slot numbers.
+Then, option `fromConnectorSlot` is simply a single integer.
+The option `toConnectorSlots` is either a single number or a list of multiple numbers for multiple output slots.
 Multiple output slots are only supported for the mode "callback".
+* If the slots should be identified by slot names, the same holds, but instead of numbers, simply provide the slot names as strings.

 `fromOutputConnectorArrayIndex` and `toOutputConnectorArrayIndex`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the slots contain multiple instances of the actual slot, these two options specify which of the instance to use for the mapping.
 This occurs, if a nested solver contains `MultipleInstances` somewhere.
 For example for multiple fibers or multiple compartments for multidomain.

-Note that `toOutputConnectorArrayIndex` is always a single number, even if multiple output slots are used for `toOutputConnectorSlotNo`.
+Note that `toOutputConnectorArrayIndex` is always a single number, even if multiple output slots are used for `toConnectorSlotNo`.

 `mode`
 ^^^^^^^^